npsot_bluebonnet_full_color

 Maintenance

+Fast growing, short lived.
 Plant on south side out of north wind.
-All seasons: Remove thorny branches from ground.
+Remove thorny branches from ground to avoid stepping on them.
 Trees do best in soil not too wet or too dry.
 To prevent drought defoliation, water during dry periods, cut back on watering to reduce seedlings.
-Fast growing.
 Prefers full sun and good drainage but will grow in any soil type.
+Propagation: seed, semi-hardwood cutting, soft-wood cutting.

 Comments

 Blooms April-June.
-Fast growing, short lived.
-Green trunk and branches.
+Forms a small shrub or tree.
+Green trunk has Zig-zag branches and needle-like thorns.
+Small compound leaves are divided into 2–3 oblong leaflets.
+Five-petaled, yellow flowers are ruffled with a red spot.
+Fruit is a flat, dark brown legume.
 Palo Verde available in local commercial nurseries are most likely Parkinsonia aculeata which is very similar and widespread in Texas, but it is actually native to Arizona.
 With time it could be considered naturalized.
-The distribution for the Texas native species, Parkinsonia texana, is more restricted to the Southern Texas Plains Ecoregion.
-Deer may browse this tree.
-Attracts nectar insects.
-Provides seeds and nesting for wildlife.
+The distribution for the Texas native species, Parkinsonia texana, is harder to find commercially and its native habitat is more restricted to the Southern Texas Plains Ecoregion.

 References